alexpitcher/cerebro/README.md

    ```bash
    docker compose up -d
    ```
-4. The API is available at `http://localhost:5000`.
+4. The API and dashboard are available at `http://localhost:5000/`.

 ## Docker Compose